Rate Analysis: 2019 Health Insurance Marketplace

 Changes in Benchmark Plan Premiums

-- 2019 premiums will increase an average of 1.5 percent statewide for the local benchmark (second lowest cost silver or SLCS) plan.6 However, premium changes vary greatly by county (see Figure 3).
+- 2019 premiums will increase an average of 1.5 percent statewide for the local benchmark (second lowest cost silver or SLCS) plan.(6) Statewide unweighted averages are based on a 40 year old nonsmoker purchasing the second-lowest cost silver plan.
+However, premium changes vary greatly by county (see Figure 3).

 - Benchmark plan premiums increased in 71 of 83 counties and decreased in 12 counties.